-- Four stories; up to six stories with provision of publicly accessible open space; - Mixed-use buildings with residential or office on upper floors and commercial uses on the ground floor; - Low Impact Development practices should be utilized to manage stormwater runoff;
+- Four stories; up to six stories with provision of publicly accessible open space with the following exception: properties on the south side of Charlotte Avenue, east of Richland Creek, are not eligible for the height incentive. - Mixed-use buildings with residential or office on upper floors and commercial uses on the ground floor; - Low Impact Development practices should be utilized to manage stormwater runoff; - New development should reference the building setback on Alabama Avenue as their setback; - New development should front on Morrow Road where appropriate;

-- New development should reference the building setback on Alabama Avenue as their setback; - New development should front on Morrow Road where appropriate; - New buildings should use Richland Creek and the future greenway as an amenity by orienting toward this natural feature and activating the space along the creek with interactive ground floor uses; - New buildings do not locate "back of house" functions along the creek; and - Incentives are provided for development of up to six stories with floodway/floodplain reclamation.
+- New buildings should use Richland Creek and the future greenway as an amenity by orienting toward this natural feature and activating the space along the creek with interactive ground floor uses; - New buildings do not locate "back of house" functions along the creek; and - Incentives are provided for development of up to six stories with floodway/floodplain reclamation.

-Construct Richland Creek Greenway south of Charlotte Avenue;
+- Construct Richland Creek Greenway south of Charlotte Avenue; - Improve bridge crossing creek on Charlotte Avenue to enhance bicycle and pedestrian safety and support future transit infrastructure; - Connect greenway to Morrow Road through Richland Creek Shopping Center; and

-- Improve bridge crossing creek on Charlotte Avenue to enhance bicycle and pedestrian safety and support future transit infrastructure; - Connect greenway to Morrow Road through Richland Creek Shopping Center; - Enhance parking lots with stormwater management infrastructure to filter stormwater onsite: and
+Enhance parking lots with stormwater management infrastructure to filter stormwater onsite; and